Pylons/pyramid/docs/narr/views.rst

 Many arguments supplied during view configuration are :term:`view predicate` arguments.
-View predicate arguments used during view configuration are used to narrow the set of circumstances in which :mod:`view lookup` will find a partcular view callable.
+View predicate arguments used during view configuration are used to narrow the set of circumstances in which :mod:`view lookup` will find a particular view callable.
 In general, the fewer number of predicates which are supplied to a particular view configuration, the more likely it is that the associated view callable will be invoked.
 A greater the number supplied, the less likely.